FelixXu35/Public_Projects/README.md

 <img src="./assets/image-20230414232303710-1510988.png" alt="image-20230414232303710" width="400" height="300" /><img src="./assets/Screenshot 2023-04-14 at 23.34.34-1511699.png" alt="Screenshot 2023-04-14 at 23.34.34" width="400" height="300" />

+The qiskit results used 50 layers.
+However, there is still slight distortion.
+If I increase the number of layers (like to 1000, which is not friendly to NISQ), two results will be closer to each other.

 Please find the more details through the links: [↗️qiskit](./qiskit_evolution.ipynb ) and [↗️Julia](./Julia_evolution.ipynb).